-If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of IneligibilityConsequences was based, UKAD shall reinstate the original period of Ineligibility and/or other Consequences.
-If A decision by UKAD decides to reinstate a suspended period of Ineligibility and/or other Consequences or decides or not to reinstate a suspended period of Ineligibility and/or other Consequences that decision may be appealed by any Person entitled to appeal underpursuant to Article 13.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of Ineligibility Consequences was based, UKAD shall reinstate the original period of Ineligibility and/or other Consequences.
+If A decision by UKAD decides to reinstate a suspended period of Ineligibility and/or other Consequences or decides or not to reinstate a suspended period of Ineligibility and/or other Consequences that decision may be appealed by any Person entitled to appeal under pursuant to Article 13.

-- (c) To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of UKAD (provided it has results management authority) or at the request of the Athlete or other Person who has, or has been asserted to have, committed an Anti-Doping Rule Violation, or other violation of the Code, WADA may agree at any stage of the results management process, including after a final appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of and other Consequences.
-In exceptional Ineligibility circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even to no period of Ineligibility, no mandatory Public Disclosure, and/or no return of prize money or payment of fines or costs.
+- (c) To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of UKAD (provided it has results management authority) or at the request of the Athlete or other Person who has, or has been asserted to have, committed an Anti-Doping Rule Violation, or other violation of the Code, WADA may agree at any stage of the results management Process, including after a final appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility other Consequences.
+In exceptional and circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even to no period of Ineligibility, no mandatory Public Disclosure, and/or no return of prize money or payment of fines or costs.
 WADA's approval shall be subject reinstatement to sanction, Consequences as otherwise provided in this Article.
 Notwithstanding Article 13, WADA's decisions in the context of this Article may not be appealed by any other Anti-Doping Organisation. - (d) If UKAD suspends any part of an otherwise applicable sanctionConsequence because of Substantial Assistance, then notice providing justification for the decision shall be provided to each Interested Party.
 In unique circumstances where WADA determines that it would be in the best interestinterests of anti-doping, WADA may authorise UKAD to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided. - (e) Where UKAD declines to exercise the discretion conferred on it by this Article 10.6.110.7.1, and the matter comes before a hearing panel under Article 8 or an appeal panel under Article 13, the hearing panel/appeal panel (as applicable) may exercise such discretion if the conditions of Article 10.6.110.7.1(a) are satisfied and the hearing panel/appeal panel sees fit.
 Alternatively, the hearing panel/appeal panel may consider a submission that UKAD, in exercising its discretion under this Article 10.6.110.7.1, should have suspended a greater part of the period of IneligibilityConsequences. - 10.7.2 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence absence of other evidence:

-Where an Athlete or other Person voluntarily admits the commission of an Anti-Doping Rule Violation before having-received-receiving-either (a) notification of a Sample collection that could establish the Anti-Doping Rule Violation (in the case of an Article 2.1 Anti-Doping Rule Violation under Article 2.1), or (b) a Notice of Charge (in the case of any other Anti-Doping Rule Violation), and that admission is the only reliable evidence of the violation at the time of the admission, then- the otherwise applicable period of Ineligibility may be reduced, by up to but not by more than one half.
+Where an Athlete or other Person voluntarily admits the commission of an Anti-Doping Rule Violation before having-received-receiving-either (a) notification of a Sample collection that could establish the Anti-Doping Rule Violation (in the case of an Article.2.1 Anti-Doping Rule Violation and that admission is the only reliable evidence of the violation at the time of the admission, <a href="https://thus.com/thu